ArsenLabovich/Real-Time-Messanger/README.md

 Backend: Java with Spring Boot

-Real-Time Communication: WebSocket & STOMP
+Real-Time Communication: WebSocket & STOMP, ActiveMQ as Broker.

 What I Learned